paulasilvatech/Design-to-Code-Dev/README.md

    - Progress through modules based on your experience level
    - Use the [Advanced Troubleshooting Guide](docs/advanced-troubleshooting-guide.md) if needed

+4. **🚀 Try the Extra Module**
+   - Check out the **[Extra Module: Practical Demo](practical-demo/README.md)** for hands-on exercises
+   - Includes complete landing page, React components, and automation scripts
+   - Perfect for applying what you've learned in a real-world context

 ## 🌟 Key Features

 - **AI-Enhanced Development**: Learn to implement GitHub Copilot for intelligent component generation